Megagator/theater-scheduler/README.md

 # Theater Scheduler

-A Django app to schedule movies during in many theaters across many days
+A Django app to schedule movies in many theaters across many days.

 ## Environment